glenscheng/avro-C-intro/README.md

 # Compilation
 1. If on WSL, you may have linking errors like me.
 To fix, link the correct paths while compiling, something like this: -I/include -L/lib
-2. You also need to link this: -lavro
+2. You also need to link this: -lavro, AFTER you link the object files (after thr -o), or just at the very end of your compilation command